Delacorte Clock

 The Delacorte Clock, or George Delacorte Musical Clock, is a clock and art installation outside the Central Park Zoo in Central Park, Manhattan, New York.
 The clock is named after George T. Delacorte Jr., and was dedicated in 1965.

 The clock is mounted on a three-tiered tower above the arcade between the Wildlife Center and the Children's Zoo.
-The clock contains representations of animals playing instruments, and plays music every half hour, at 0 and 30 minutes past the hour, between 8 a.m. and 6 p.m.
+The clock contains representations of animals playing instruments, with two chimpanzees ringing a bell, and plays music every half hour, at 0 and 30 minutes past the hour, between 8 a.m. and 6 p.m.
 The clock's music is selected from one of 44 pre-recorded tracks.